jpgard/fifty-shades-of-trump/README.md

 ...
 ```

 This builds a database that you can use to create/update your cache of tweets (which is the only way to exceed Twitter's limit of 3200 tweets--there is no convenient way to get tweets older than user's most recent 3200 tweets, so use this to build and update your cache of tweets regularly).
+This script will be modified to prompt you for the twitter handle; right now it goes straight for DJT.

 ##Step 2: `update_tweet_db`